cyberbotics/webots/docs/blog/Webots-2023-b-release.md

 It is now easier to navigate through the PROTOs, moreover you can also change and test the parameters of PROTOs directly online.

-You can also add your own PROTO model to the library such that everybody can use it.
+You can also add your own PROTO models to the library so that everybody can use them.

 Read more about the new documentation system for PROTOs [here](https://cyberbotics.com/doc/guide/webots-cloud?#share-and-use-your-proto).